simple-salesforce/simple-salesforce/README.rst

 Authors & License
 -----------------

 This plugin was built in-house by the team at `New Organizing Institute`_ led by `Nick Catalano`_ and is released under an open source Apache 2.0 license.
-The team at `Cedexis`_, in particular `Greg Unrein`_, has contributed to the project as well.
+The team at `Cedexis`_ has contributed to the project as well.

 Authentication mechanisms were adapted from Dave Wingate's `RestForce`_ and licensed under a MIT license